 In the early 2000s, the UK was holding large numbers of children in families in immigration detention.
 In 2010, the government made a political commitment to end immigration detention of children.
 This has not been fully achieved, but numbers of child detainees have reduced significantly, from over 1,000 detainments in 2009 to 63 in 2018.
 Unaccompanied children are not detained, apart from in some cases where their age is disputed.
-Families undergoing forced return may be detained in Pre Departure Accommodation (PDA), usually for no more than three days, though they can be held for up to seven days.
-A 2018 report of an inspection of Tinsley House177 is relatively positive concerning physical conditions and detainees' rights.
-The charity Hibiscus Initiatives provides detained families with a package of practical information to help them prepare for life in their destination country.178 However, the prisons inspectorate report also recommended that the Home Office should analyse why so many removals failed - only 4 of the 19 families detained in PDA during the inspection period were actually returned to their country of origin - "with a view to reducing the unnecessary and harmful detention of children and families."
+Families undergoing forced return may be detained in Pre-Departure Accommodation (PDA), usually for no more than three days, though they can be held for up to seven days.
+A 2018 report of an inspection of Tinsley House176 is relatively positive concerning physical conditions and detainees' rights.
+The charity Hibiscus Initiatives provides detained families with a package of practical information to help them prepare for life in their destination country.177 However, the prisons inspectorate report also recommended that the Home Office should analyse why so many removals failed - only 4 of the 19 families detained in PDA during the inspection period were actually returned to their country of origin - "with a view to reducing the unnecessary and harmful detention of children and families".178

 In Germany, as with other aspects of immigration law, detention is the responsibility of the federal states.
-Germany does not generally detain children for immigration purposes in
+Germany does not generally detain children for immigration purposes in practice.
+Although legal barriers are high, migration detention of children is possible under Germany law.
+Rare cases of detention of children are reported.
+The number of detention facilities had been decreasing in recent years.
+However, with new changes in asylum law, detention facilities are currently being expanded.

-175 Statistics received from the SMA by email on 4 February 2019.
+174 Statistics received from the SMA by email on 4 February 2019.

-176 Swedish Red Cross, Barn i förvar - en undersökning av Svenska Röda Korset.
+175 Swedish Red Cross, Barn i förvar - en undersökning av Svenska Röda Korset.

-See Her Majesty's Chief Inspector of Prisons, Report of an unannounced inspection of family detention, Tinsley House Immigration Removal Centre by HM Chief Inspector of Prisons, 3-5, 9-12 & 16-20 April 2018, e.g. pp. 27-28 ('Accommodation and facilities'), 15 (para.
+176 See Her Majesty's Chief Inspector of Prisons, Report of an unannounced inspection of family detention, Tinsley House Immigration Removal Centre by HM Chief Inspector of Prisons, 3-5, 9-12 & 16-20 April 2018, e.g. pp. 27-28 ('Accommodation and facilities'), 15 (para.
 S14), 24-25 ('Legal rights').

-178 See the Hibiscus Initiatives website at https://hibiscusinitiatives.org.uk/ [accessed 24 October 2019].
+177 See the Hibiscus Initiatives website at https://hibiscusinitiatives.org.uk/ [accessed 24 October 2019].

-179 Her Majesty's Chief Inspector of Prisons, Report of an unannounced inspection of family detention, Tinsley House Immigration Removal Centre, Main recommendation 5.1 (p.
+178 Her Majesty's Chief Inspector of Prisons, Report of an unannounced inspection of family detention, Tinsley House Immigration Removal Centre, Main recommendation 5.1 (p.
 35).